WHAT IS GALACTOSEMIA?

 Most patients with Galactosemia are under the age of 40, as newborn screening was not widely adopted until the 1980’s

-Galactosemia is included as part of routine newborn screening in all 50 U.S. states, and in many European countries
+Galactosemia is included as part of routine newborn screening in all 50 US states, and in many European countries, and Galactosemia is identified in about 80-100 new births every year

 High Unmet medical Need in Galactosemia Treatment